darkwizard242/cis_ubuntu_2004/README.md

 Ofcourse, you can also simply download the code for cis_ubuntu_2004 role, make changes and run it via ansible-playbook on a testbox if you are not familiar with [molecule](https://molecule.readthedocs.io/en/latest/).

+When you create a Pull Request - it will automatically trigger a TravisCI build [here](https://travis-ci.com/github/darkwizard242/cis_ubuntu_2004/pull_requests).
+The configuration for TravisCI build is present in [.travis.yml](https://github.com/darkwizard242/cis_ubuntu_2004/blob/master/.travis.yml) This will perform various tasks such as:

+- Clone code from pull request.
+- Perform repository cache update.
+- Install pre-requiste packages.
+- Install Vagrant and Virtualbox.
+- Perform SonarCloud code quality check for the entire repository codebase.
+- Run molecule test (which will provision a vagrant box, apply the role code and run testinfra test suite for cis_ubuntu_2004 role).

 ## 8\.
 Contributing:

 Contributions are most welcome.
 Instructions for contributing have been mentioned [here](https://github.com/darkwizard242/cis_ubuntu_2004/blob/master/CONTRIBUTING.md).